wheybags/visualstudio/README.md

 Installs VisualStudio 2012 using the included AdminDeployment.xml.
 Ensures 7-zip is installed so the ISO can be extracted via the seven_zip cookbook.
 Included by the default recipe.

 ## nuget
-Configures the enable_nuget_package_restore environment variable.
+Installs an upgraded NuGet client (2.8.50926.602) into VisualStudio.
 Included by the default recipe.

 ## dotnet_prereq
 Logs a warning if .NET 4.5 is not installed.
 This is included in the default recipe.